TheSpicyMeatball/react-nanny/README.md

 <h2>typeOfComponent</h2>
-<p>Gets the string type of the component or core html (JSX) element.
-React Fragments will return type 'react.fragment'.
-Priority will be given to the prop '__TYPE'.</p>
+<p>Gets the string type of the component's {customTypeKey}, string type of the core html (JSX intrinsic) element, or the function type</p>
 <p>Since v1.0.0</p>
 <table>
       <thead>